ImpromptuNinjas/ZStd/README.md

 Take a look at the unit tests to explore its behavior in different situations.

-This is in the middle stages of development, and features may be added over time.
+This is in the later stages of development, and features are less likely to be added over time.

 ### Known Issues:
 * Currently the native dependencies are shipped with this NuGet package for all platforms.